UltraTech to acquire Kesoram's cement business

 The company hopes to extend its footprint in the highly fragmented, competitive, and fast-growing western and southern markets in the country following the deal.
 It will help enhance the company's reach in southern markets such as Telangana where the company currently does not have any cement manufacturing plant.
 The operations will be bolstered by economies of scale resulting from synergies in procurement, logistics, and fixed costs, the company added.

-The cement business of Kesoram consists of two integrated cement units at Sedam, Karnataka, and Basantnagar, Telangana with a total capacity of 10.75 million tonne per annum (mtpa).
+The cement business of the B.K.
+Birla Group company, Kesoram, consists of two integrated cement units at Sedam, Karnataka, and Basantnagar, Telangana with a total capacity of 10.75 million tonne per annum (mtpa).
 Out of this total capacity, 8.50 MTPA is clinker-backed and 2.25 mtpa is surplus grinding capacity.
 The cement business also has a 0.66 mtpa packing plant in Solapur, Maharashtra.

-The arrangement for Kesoram’s demerger of its cement business into UltraTech is subject to the approval of shareholders and creditors, stock exchanges, and regulatory authorities.
+The arrangement for Kesoram’s demerger of its cement business into UltraTech is expected to be consummated within 9-12 months and subject to the approval of shareholders and creditors, stock exchanges, and regulatory authorities.

 Milestone Alert!Livemint tops charts as the fastest growing news website in the world 🌏 Click here to know more.